sebastienfouss/loxone_mqttsn/README.md

 ### Loxone limitations 2: picoC applications
 1. PicoC is mono threaded only, that is, each picoC block will run in its own thread, but you can't spawn threads within a block.
 This implies, for bidirectional communication as it is the case with a MQTT server, that we have to create two applications: a publisher and a listener.
 2. UDP sockets cannot be reused between two applications
+Note: PicoC can open a TCP connection, so therotically we could use TCP instead of UDP, at least to communicate with the broker, but this opens another level of complexity: PicoC is not really user friendly for debugging.

 ### Implementation
 1. Create 2 listeners on the MQTT broker (1 for Loxone publisher, 1 for Loxone subscriber)